George-Tsiamasiotis/gcmotion/docs/source/reference/frequency_analysis.rst

     calculating the same thing two times, but the performance impact is not worth the added complexity needed to avoid it...

+    For matrix mode, we must create the main contour for *every* energy as well, since the grid is generally not orthogonal.

     Note that we do not use matplotlib's contour methods, but contourpy's ContourGenerator.
 Not only this is much faster and more memory efficient, but it also gives more control when extracting contour lines.